tmcgee/cmv-widgets/widgets/Export/README.md

 #Export Widget for CMV
-Export features from the [Attribute Table](https://github.com/tmcgee/cmv-widgets#attributes-tables) widget or other widgets that have a [dgrid](http://dgrid.io).

-File formats supported: Excel and CSV.
+1. Export attributes from the [Attribute Table](https://github.com/tmcgee/cmv-widgets#attributes-tables) widget or other widgets that have a [dgrid](http://dgrid.io).
+Formats supported: Excel (xlsx and xls) and Comma-Separated-Values (csv).

+2. Export features in spatial formats.
+Formats supported: GeoJSON, KML, Well-Known Text (wkt) and Esri Shape files.
+Examples of exported features:

+    - An Identified Feature
+    - Features from a Feature layer on the map
+    - Graphics from a Graphics layer on the map
+    - Drawn Graphic Shapes from a Draw widget
+    - Features return from a QueryTask or FindTask of a Map Service
+    - A FeatureSet returned from a Geoprocessing Task

+All geometries exported to GeoJSON or KML are projected to Lat/Lng using Spatial Reference 4326.
+When exporting to Well-Known Text or Esri Shapefile, an output Spatial Reference WKID can be provided and the geometries are projected to the selected Spatial Reference.

 NOTE: Downloading the export file when using Internet Explorer 9 or older is not supported.